domschl/WinSteamOnMac/README.md

 ### History

+- 2023-10-06: New installations with Xcode 15, Sonoma 14.0 release and `game-porting-toolkit` 1.0 retested, ok.
 - 2023-10-06: Small fixes for release version of `game-porting-toolkit` 1.0, Uninstallation and troubleshooting notes.
 - 2023-09-26: macOS Sonoma 14.0 Release tested ok.
 No changes.
 - 2023-09-24: Retest with Sonoma RC, `game-porting-toolkit` Beta 4 (Note: library path on Apple's IMG has changed from `lib` to `redist/lib`.